xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 ## Define Method

 A method consists of instructions to perform a specific task.
 Defined methods can be called for being reused later.
-Refer to [Method Call Statements](/display/KD/Method+Call+Statements) for more details regarding how to call a defined method.
+For more details regarding how to call a defined method, refer to [Method Call Statements](/display/KD/Method+Call+Statements) .

 ### In Manual view